 Give Peace a Chance

-Martin Luther King, Mahatma Gandhi, the anti-Vietnam war protests, and the civil rights movement in the US were peaceful provocateurs on contemporary nonviolence.
+Martin Luther King, Mahatma Gandhi, the anti-Vietnam War protests, and the civil rights movement in the US were peaceful provocateurs on contemporary nonviolence.
 These are the people and the actions that led to civil disobedience in the streets of the United States in the mid-’60s and beyond.
-The idea and practice of civil disobedience needed all the tools it could muster, and so began New Society Publishers in Philadelphia (itself the city of Brotherly Love), as a response to this need.
+The idea and practice of civil disobedience needed all the tools it could muster, and so began New Society Publishers in Philadelphia (itself the city of Brotherly Love) as a response to this need.
 In those days, pamphlets on nonviolent civil disobedience were published in the thousands and freely distributed at rallies and marches throughout the country.
-How to resist and still behave peacefully were the central Themes.
+How to resist and still behave peacefully were the central themes.

 A black-and-white image of protesters march along the streets in front of a building with the name "Madame Tussaud"